Allen-John-Manoj/WebProgramming/Module I/I. Introduction to WWW.md

 2. **1993: Mosaic Browser**
    - Developed by Marc Andreessen.
-   - Made web navigation user-friendly, contributing to the rapid growth of the WWW.
+   - Made web navigation user-friendly, contributing to the rapid growth of the WWW

 ---